sasuke5426/anime/README.md

 <img src="http://animejs.com/documentation/assets/img/readme/animejs-logo.gif" width="100%" />

->*Anime* `(/ˈæn.ə.meɪ/)` is a lightweight JavaScript animation library.
-It works with any CSS Properties, individual CSS transforms, SVG or any DOM attributes, and JavaScript Objects.
+>*Anime* `(/ˈæn.ə.meɪ/)` Anime, is a Japanese-style.
+It is best known for its characteristic early "big eyes, small mouth" visual style and the wide range of subjects and genres it covers.
+Anime or animation is considered just another medium in Japan, lending itself to any story for any age level.
+Anime, being full of adult themes such as psychological horror and erotica, is the primary reason for the complete destruction of the Animation Age Ghetto.
+It is also very useful in certain genres like Sci-Fi which would otherwise be very expensive to produce.

 ⚠️ **Migrating from v1.x ?
-Make sure to read the [changelog](https://github.com/juliangarnier/anime/releases/tag/v2.0.0)** ⚠️
+Make sure to read the [changelog](https://qualityseopackages.com/)** ⚠️

 ### Main features